Renters Rights LondonRenters Rights LondonRenters Rights London

 Can I talk to someone at the council about problems with my private landlord?

-Yes, if your accommodation is in disrepair, damp or just poorly maintained, email
+Otherwise, if your accommodation is in disrepair, damp or just poorly maintained, you could email .

 You should also contact the licensing team if you think that your landlord is not fulfilling all their legal obligations.
 They will pass your case on to a Housing Standards Officer, who will discuss your situation with you.
 Housing Standards may visit you, to help decide on what action is required.